cypienta/docs/docs/source/getting_started/deploy.rst

         :alt: Subscribe to technique detector
         :align: center

 5. Now you can input all the parameters needed for the cloud formation stack.
-Few parameters are already filled in with default recommended value.
+A few parameters are already filled in with default recommended values.
 You can change the values as required.

     Give a name to the stack in ``Stack name``.